RustyTake-Off/docker-azure-pipeline/README.md

 # docker-azure-pipeline

+Remember to look around all the folders, files and change things to your own liking.

 ## [Projects](https://github.com/RustyTake-Off/projects)

 [Mini Project] - Create a pipeline that builds a Docker image and pushes it to Azure Container Registry or Docker Hub.